AdrienHorgnies/bcqueue/README.md

 Both versions of the queue requires the following parameters :

 - b : The max number of transactions a block can contain.
+- sigma : The time at which the simulation stops recording new transactions.
+If less than one, it's considered to be a fraction of tau.
 - tau : The time at which the simulation stops recording new transactions.
+- upsilon : The extra time after tau after which the queue shutdowns.
+If less than one, it's considered to be a fraction of tau.

 The M/M/1 queue requires the following parameters :